wp-plugins/gallery-bank/readme.txt

 [vimeo https://vimeo.com/92378296]

-**Gallery Bank** is a WordPress Plugin designed to create Elegant and Beautiful Gallery Albums along with Images and videos using Grid Albums, List Albums, Individual Albums, Masonry Layouts and Thumbnail Layouts along with Special Effects and Animation Effects.
+**Gallery Bank** is a WordPress Plugin designed to create Elegant and Beautiful **Photo Gallery** Albums along with Images and videos using Grid Albums, List Albums, Individual Albums, Masonry Layouts and Thumbnail Layouts along with Special Effects and Animation Effects.

 **Gallery Bank** is the only available WordPress Plugin in the market with extra-ordinary features.
 It is loaded with 200+ features and creates stunning Photo Galleries on any WordPress site.

-**Gallery Bank** provides a powerful engine for uploading and managing galleries of images & videos, with the ability to batch upload, delete, rearrange, sort images.
+**Gallery Bank** provides a powerful engine for uploading and managing photo galleries of images & videos, with the ability to batch upload, delete, rearrange, sort images.

 Gallery Bank Regular updates and simplicity of usage along with efficient functionality makes it a perfect choice for your wordpress site to have stunning look.
 There are also Premium Editions of the plugin with more useful features available.